rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 - if ON, the --delete parameter is included
 - if off, the --delete parameter is removed

-The complete rsync string is updatet when parameters are changed.
+The complete rsync string is updated when parameters are changed.

 {{< figure src="/images/important/deleteparameter.png" alt="" position="center" style="border-radius: 8px;" >}}